Jan. 30, 2017Print | PDF

 For Immediate Release

-WATERLOO –Wilfrid Laurier University is seeking submissions for the 2016 Edna Staebler Award for Creative Non-Fiction, a $10,000 literary award that recognizes excellence in Canadian creative non-fiction.
+Waterloo – Wilfrid Laurier University is seeking submissions for the 2017 Edna Staebler Award for Creative Non-Fiction, a $10,000 literary award that recognizes excellence in Canadian creative non-fiction.

-Designed to encourage new Canadian talent, the award is open to authors who have published a first or second book with a Canadian locale and/or significance.
-The 2016 award is open to works published in the 2015 calendar year and distinguished by first-hand research, well-crafted interpretive writing and a creative use of language or approach to the subject matter.
+Designed to encourage new Canadian talent, this national award is open to authors who have published a first or second book with a Canadian locale and/or significance.
+The 2017 award is open to works published in the 2016 calendar year and distinguished by first-hand research, well-crafted interpretive writing and a creative use of language or approach to the subject matter.

-The shortlist and winner will be announced in the early fall.
-The author will be presented with the award and make appearances at Laurier’s Waterloo and Brantford campuses in the fall.
+The shortlist and winner will be announced in the summer.
+The author will be presented with the award and make appearances in Waterloo and Brantford in the fall.

 Established and endowed by writer and award-winning journalist Edna Staebler, the Edna Staebler Award for Creative Non-Fiction is administered by Wilfrid Laurier University, the only university in Canada to bestow a nationally recognized literary award.
 The $10,000 award encourages and recognizes Canadian writers for a first or second work of creative non-fiction that includes a Canadian locale and/or significance.
-The award was established in 1991.
+The award was established in 1991 and celebrated its 25th anniversary in fall 2016.

 – 30 –